isomerpages/moe-yiochukangsec/_cca/Physical Sports/Floorball (Boys).md

 ---
 ![](/images/Our%20Curriculum/Non%20Academic%20Programmes/CoCurricular%20Activities/Physical%20Sports/Floorball%20(Boys)/F1.jpg)

-The Floorball CCA aims to foster strong bonds among team members and a competitive spirit.
+<p>The Floorball CCA aims to foster strong bonds among team members and a competitive spirit.
 It teaches our students the fundamentals of the sport and also inculcates the values and belinoteefs behind the nature of the sport.
 Floorball is a fast paced sport encompassing skilful manoeuvres and athletic endurance.
 It requires determination and discipline in players to master their individual skills.
-As a team, we train together with commitment and enthusiasm to bring YCKSS Floorball to greater heights.
+As a team, we train together with commitment and enthusiasm to bring YCKSS Floorball to greater heights.</p>

 ### Training Schedule